Palliative care at home

 Yemi was there when mum died peacefully and stayed to support the family for 2 days after mums death.
 We have 2 closing remarks to make.
 Firstly there is nothing better than care at home.
 You can look back when your loved one passes knowing that the best care was provided by you to your loved one and it will help you deal better with the grief Secondly I can not rate Elder and their carers highly enough and would recommend them to any one who might be in our position."

-What can’t a live-in palliative carer do?
+Is there anything a live-in carer can't do?

-When you source a live-in carer through Elder, they’ll learn about your needs through the information you’ve shared in your online Care Profile.
+When you source a live-in carer through Elder, they’ll learn about your needs through the information you’ve shared in your online MyElder account.
 However, independent care professionals on the Elder platform will not be expected to provide the following support which falls under nursing care tasks or requires a high level of specialist training to carry out safely.

 • Administering pain relief or medication